We’re taught to follow the footsteps of others rather than to define our own. Here’s how we can start an open conversation about success.

 I was recently invited to speak at TechUP Women.
-TechUP Women is an initiative that sets out to retrain 100 women from under represented groups from the North of England and the Midlands with tech skills.
-Women who take part in the programme come from a huge variety of backgrounds, experiences and sectors to start, […]
+TechUP Women is an initiative that sets out to retrain 100 women from under represented groups from the North of England and the Midlands with tech skills, and here’s what I spoke about.

 Across the board, people are pissed off.
 It doesn’t matter what market you’re in, what service you offer or what part of the country you operate in.
 People are unhappy, no service is perfect and we’re in a state of constant uncertainty and it doesn’t look like that’s going to change anytime soon.

-I volunteer at a fair few events.
-I used to organise DrinkaboutMCR, Manchester Social Entrepreneurs, SheSaysMCR and few others.
 Last year I decided to scale back, focusing just on SheSaysMCR and growing the community there and putting together some kick ass lineups and events.
-However, as I started to delve deeper into working in the public […]

 Everyone around me seems to be obsessed with recycling, cutting down on single use plastics and reducing the chemicals in their homes.
 I’m no exception to the rule.